Program management Planning management Design management Contracts administration Closeout

 With nearly 14,000 employees across 25 countries spanning four continents, we have completed more than 450 airport projects.
 Our capabilities range from air traffic control towers and 5,000-meter runways to terminal buildings, automated people-movers, passenger lounges, retail spaces – and everything in-between.
 From conceptual design and design review to project management and construction support, we know airports.

-With the goal of transforming Mexico City into a global hub for travel between Europe and Asia and the Americas, Parsons has provided program management services for NAICM since 2014.
-The scope of our contributions to NAICM is broad, specific, specialized, and essential:
+With the goal of transforming Mexico City into a global hub for travel between Europe and Asia and the Americas, Parsons has provided program management services for NAIM since 2014.
+The scope of our contributions to NAIM is broad, specific, specialized, and essential:

 Parsons has executed the largest and most challenging greenfield airport projects in the world, including those in Doha, Abu Dhabi, Incheon, Guangzhou, and Athens.
 Complemented by our intimate knowledge of Mexico, we are poised for success.